-Formalized Friendship with Ara - Rice wine
+Formalised Friendship with Ara - Rice wine

 After the Festivities, Guru Rinpoche wanted to make peace between two enemy kings, Sindhu Raja and King Nahuche, who had been fighting each other.
-He traveled from Bumthang to King Nahuche's land where "Rice wine and grape wine, etc., were offered" (Olschak 1979).
+He travelled from Bumthang to King Nahuche's land where "Rice wine and grape wine, etc., were offered" (Olschak 1979).

 When Guru Rinpoche returned to Sindhu Raja's home, after a pilgrimage to Bodha Gaya, "Rice wine was offered [to him] in gold and silver bowls" (Olschak 1979)